 Tel: +41 842 422 422

-You’ll find plenty of hotels in Montreux, Switzerland ranging from modest to grand.
+Since Montreux is such a magnet for travelers, you’ll find plenty of hotels, ranging from modest to grand.
 I stayed at the three-star Tralala Hotel in the older area of the city, which was comfortable, run with typical Swiss efficiency, and provided everything I needed, including breakfast.
-The rate is currently $187, including taxes and fees.
+The rate is currently $175 for two people, including taxes and fees.
 Of course, there are many other hotels in Montreux that are more or less expensive.